Anuragsahoo-IIITG/RC-Warship/README.md

 - **Pisciculture (Fish Farming)**
   - Dispensing food at set times.
   - Monitoring water quality (pH, oxygen levels) and alerting when parameters are off.
   - Tracking fish movement in large water bodies to aid efficient harvesting.

-- **Crop Farming in Waterlogged Fields**
-  - Adding wheels and propellers to the platform to support crops like sugarcane, jute, taro, and aquatic plants.
-  - Acting as a 24×7 farm assistant for monitoring and light-duty automation tasks.
+### 3. Surveillance & Monitoring
+- Mount a small FPV/HD camera for live streaming.
+- Use it to monitor ponds, lakes, fish farms, or restricted areas.

+### 4. Rescue & Retrieval
+- Attach a hook, net, or small grabber arm to retrieve floating objects.
+- Deploy it to carry ropes or lightweight payloads during emergencies.

 ---